 After briefly working for Allan Greenburg Architects in Washington DC, Francis spent over 20 years working with his father the eminent classical architect Quinlan Terry with whom he became a partner in 2004.
-As a partner he developed his own reputation as an independent architect winning competitions and working on his own commissions.
-As a consequence, he has formed his own practice in order to continue his own creative path.
+As a partner he developed his reputation as an independent architect, winning competitions and working on his own commissions.
+Consequently, he formed his own practice in 2016 in order to continue his own creative path.

 Alongside his architectural interests Francis is a keen artist and uses his talent to draw schemes and paint watercolours of his proposals.
 Francis has won the Winsor and Newton Young Artist Award from the Royal Society of Oil Painters and the Silver Medal from the Royal Society of Portrait Painters both in 1997.
 He also regularly exhibits drawings in the Royal Academy Summer Exhibition and won the Worshipful Company of Architects Prize for Architectural Drawing in 2002.